ProjectIgnis/CardScripts/MODERNIZING.md

 ## Use `Duel.SelectEffect` when choosing effects to apply/activate

-Try to use this helper function instead of writing boilerplate code to choose effects (read its documentation).
+Try to use this helper function instead of writing boilerplate code to choose effects.
 Confirm if the effect should be kept as separated effects due to ruling reasons (_e.g._: "Daigusto Emeral").

 Another example: